Easy Vegetable Soup

 Directions

-1Heat the oil in a stockpot pot or Dutch oven over medium heat.
+1Heat the olive oil in a large pot or Dutch oven over medium heat.
 Add the onions, carrots, celery, and tomato paste.
-Cook, stirring often, until the vegetables have softened and the onions are translucent; 8 to 10 minutes.
+Cook, stirring often, until the vegetables have softened and the onions are translucent, 8 to 10 minutes.

 2Add the garlic, fennel, black pepper, 1/2 teaspoon of salt, and the red pepper flakes.
 Cook, while stirring, for one minute.